 The toil.job.Job.run() method is the function the user overrides to get work done.
-Here it just logs a message using toil.fileStore.FileStore.logToMaster(), which will be registered in the log output of the leader process of the workflow.
+Here it just logs a message using toil.job.Job.log(), which will be registered in the log output of the leader process of the workflow.

-Invoking a workflow
+5.1.3 Invoking a workflow